-The colorantInfoStructure spectralData element shall contain a set of spectral values to associate with the colorantInfoStructure.
-If the spectralColorSpace entry in the profile header is a sparseMatrixReflectanceData colour space then the element type shall be a sparseMatrix.
-Otherwise, the number of entries in the spectralData element tag shall be the same as the number of entries implied by the spectralColorSpace entry in the profile.
+The colorantInfoStructure cinfSpectralDataMbr element shall contain a set of spectral values to associate with the colorantInfoStructure.
+If the spectralPCS entry in the profile header is a sparseMatrixReflectanceData colour space then the element type shall be a sparseMatrix.
+Otherwise, the number of entries in the cinfSpectralDataMbr element tag shall be the same as the number of entries implied by the spectralPCS entry in the profile header.